Testeh69/ML_learning/README.md

-### Note Computer science and Machine Learning:
+> [!NOTE]Computer science and Machine Learning:
+>

--The computer does not understand letters so we have to convert letters into numbers.
+> The computer does not understand letters so we have to convert letters into numbers.